GOFS-lite/GOFS-lite/reference.md

 ### Versioning

-To enable the evolution of GOFS, including changes that would otherwise break backwards-compatibility with consuming applications, GOFS documentation is versioned.
-The GOFS versions are named "vX.Y" where `X.Y` is the version number.
+To enable the evolution of GOFS-lite, including changes that would otherwise break backwards-compatibility with consuming applications, GOFS-lite documentation is versioned.
+The GOFS-lite versions are named "vX.Y" where `X.Y` is the version number.

 * The current release is v1.0.